Sahussavat/fish-wish/README.md

 git clone https://github.com/Sahussavat/fish-wish.git
 ```

-Use this command in cloned project folder:
+Then, use the following command in cloned project folder to install modules:

 ```bash
 npm install